ArchipelagoMW/Archipelago/docs/world api.md

 ### Logic Mixin

-While lambdas and events could do pretty much anything, more complex logic can be handled in logic mixins.
+While lambdas and events can do pretty much anything, more complex logic can be handled in logic mixins.

-When importing a file that defines a class that inherits from `worlds.AutoWorld.LogicMixin` the `CollectionState` class is automatically extended by the mixin's members.
+When importing a file that defines a class that inherits from `worlds.AutoWorld.LogicMixin`, the `CollectionState` class is automatically extended by the mixin's members.
 These members should be prefixed with the name of the implementing world since the namespace is shared with all other logic mixins.

-Some uses could be to add additional variables to the state object, or have a custom state machine that gets modified with the state.
+Some uses could be to add additional variables to the state object, or to have a custom state machine that gets modified with the state.
 Please do this with caution and only when necessary.